gridbugs/slime99/extras/unix/README.md

-# RIP
+# Slime99

 ## Package Contents

-- rip-graphic: Graphical version of the game, rendering with vulkan.
-Prefer this over rip-graphic-opengl.
+- slime99-graphical: Graphical version of the game, rendering with vulkan.
+Prefer this over slime99-graphical-opengl.
-- rip-graphic-opengl: Alternative graphical version of the game, rendering with opengl.
-Try this if rip-graphic doesn't work.
+- slime99-graphical-opengl: Alternative graphical version of the game, rendering with opengl.
+Try this if slime99-graphical doesn't work.
-- rip-terminal: Terminal version of the game, rendering as text in an ansi terminal.
+- slime99-terminal: Terminal version of the game, rendering as text in an ansi terminal.